-Public safety dispatching for Law, Fire and EMS has become a very technical position.
-Dispatchers are required to be cross trained and proficient with a number of computer systems and programs to include:
+Public safety dispatching for law, fire and EMS is complicated.
+Dispatchers are required to be cross trained and proficient with a number of computer systems and programs:

 - 911 phones